Merry Christmas & Happy New Year!

 1. Set goals in terms that can be measured

 “Do your best.”
 “Make an effort.”
 These are mostly generalizations that we all try to accomplish on a daily basis, but they won’t necessarily get you very far.
-Specific goal setting is more effective in improving performance.
+Specific objective setting is more effective in improving performance.
 You want to be able to measure performance that relates to a specific goal.
 For example, an athlete will want to know how much he/she has improved in a specific skill set (e.g., increasing the percentage of successfully completed free throws).

 What does that look like for you?
 If you’re a runner, it could mean going the literal extra mile next week.
 For a student, it could be as simple as doing better on the next quiz than the last.